 Flight of the Conchords

-Jemaine Clement (heard as the horse in the current Direct TV ads) and Bret McKenzie (recently an elf in The Hobbit: Battle of the Five Armies) became, well, not household names but names in households that are hip and cool.
-These two actors/musicians created a unique comedy series that’s part Spinal Tap, part Seinfeld and part Saturday Night Live.
+Jemaine Clement and Bret McKenzie became, well, not household names, but names in households that are hip and cool.
+Flight of the Conchords is part Spinal Tap, part Seinfeld and part Saturday Night Live.
 The series also introduced the hilarious Kristen Schaal to the world.

 Synopsis: The show follows the desperate lives of New Zealand natives Jemaine Clement and Bret McKenzie as they struggle to jump-start their music career in New York City.
 Watch as Bret and Jemaine contend with unrequited love, inept criminals, prostitution, and epileptic dogs, breaking into song as they clumsily try to break into the New York scene.